Past Events :

 San Francisco – California

-The 2013 annual meeting of the IEMN took place in the United States from July 15-19.
+The 2013 IEMN Annual Meeting took place in the United States from July 15-19.
 The meeting was organized by USEPA and EPAT and hosted by CalEPA in Sacramento and USEPA Region 9 in San Francisco.
 Participants joined from Vietnam, Thailand, Malaysia, Indonesia, Japan, India, Ghana, Nigeria, Colombia, Argentina, El Salvador, and Brazil.
 This year’s IEMN sessions featured the e-waste management experiences of U.S. states, with a specific focus on California, Minnesota and Oregon.
 At the end of the meeting, IEMN participants identified topics for continued discussion and information sharing as well as economy-level activities that could be enhanced with the input or experiences of Network participants.
 The group also committed to continue sharing updates through quarterly teleconferences and to meeting again in 2014 in Asia.

 Taipei – Taiwan

 The 2012 International WEEE Management Workshop held from Oct.
 15 to 20 in Taipei was a week-long seminar that focused in-depth on Taiwan’s system for recycling WEEE, called the 4-in-1 Recycling Program.
 This WEEE Management Workshop was a follow-up to the first international meeting on WEEE that EPA and EPAT co-hosted in June 2011.
-Participants joined the workshop from Vietnam, Malaysia, Indonesia, Japan, Thailand, the Philippines, India, Colombia, El Salvador, Trinidad and Tobago, Brazil, Argentina, Nigeria, and Ghana.The workshop also featured guest speakers who shared the status of WEEE management in USA, Japan, Singapore and Korea.
+Participants joined the workshop from Vietnam, Malaysia, Indonesia, Japan, Thailand, the Philippines, India, Colombia, El Salvador, Trinidad and Tobago, Brazil, Argentina, Nigeria, and Ghana.The workshop also featured guest speakers who shared the status of WEEE management in the US, Japan, Singapore and Korea.
 At the conclusion of the 2012 meeting, the participants decided to form the International E-Waste Management Network (IEMN) in order to exchange information on an ongoing basis.